-Rhenium trioxide is an inorganic compound with the formula ReO3.
+Rhenium trioxide is an inorganic compound with the formula $\text{ReO}3$ .
 It is a red solid with a metallic luster that resembles copper in appearance.
 It is the only stable trioxide of the Group 7 elements.
 Rhenium trioxide exhibits extremely low electrical resistance not found in ordinary metal oxides.
 They are also similar to metals in that their resistance decreases as the temperature decreases.
 At around 78 K, it exhibits conductivity comparable to silver, which the highest electrical conductivity of any metal[1, 2].
-ReO_3 type structures can be described as ABX3 perovskites in which the A-cation site is unoccupied.
-They therefore have the general composition BX3, where B is normally a cation and X is a bridging anion.
-The chemical diversity of such structures is very broad, ranging from simple oxides and fluorides, such as WO_3 and AlF_3 , to more complex systems in which the bridging anion is polyatomic, as in the Prussian blue-related cyanides such as $Fe(CN)3$ and $CoPt(CN)6$.
-We studied cubic ReO3 with a space group of Pm3m.
+ReO3type structures can be described as ABX3 perovskites in which the A-cation site is unoccupied.
+They therefore have the general composition $BX_3$ , where B is normally a cation and X is a bridging anion.
+The chemical diversity of such structures is very broad, ranging from simple oxides and fluorides, such as $WO_3$ and $AlF_3$ , to more complex systems in which the bridging anion is polyatomic, as in the Prussian blue-related cyanides such as $Fe(CN)3$ and $CoPt(CN)6$ .
+We studied cubic $ReO_3$ with a space group of Pm3m.
 The calculation for the energy band structures was carried out by using the OpenMX code(http: //www.openmx-square.org/).

-First, we discuss the calculated results for ReO_3 as shown in Figure 1, in which we depict the energy band structure along the symmetry axes in the Brillouin zone, which is shown in Figure 1, in the energy region from -25.0 to 25.0 eV.
-The Fermi level $E{\rm F}$ is at 0.0 eV. for ReO_3 and indicated by dashed lines in Figure 1.
-With respect to the energy band structure near $E{\rm F}$, we emphasize that there is always hybridization between the Re 5d and O 2p states in ReO_3 .
+First, we discuss the calculated results for ReO3 as shown in Figure 1, in which we depict the energy band structure along the symmetry axes in the Brillouin zone, which is shown in Figure 1, in the energy region from -25.0 to 25.0 eV.
+The Fermi level $E{\rm F}$ is at 0.0 eV. for ReO3 and indicated by dashed lines in Figure 1.
+With respect to the energy band structure near $E{\rm F}$ , we emphasize that there is always hybridization between the Re 5d and O 2p states in $ReO_3$ .

-Figure 1: The energy band structure for ReO_3 .
-E_F indicates the position of the Fermi level.
+Figure 1: The energy band structure for $\text{ReO}3$ . $E{\text{F}}$ indicates the position of the Fermi level.

-The total number of holes is equal to that of electrons, which represents that ReO3 is a compensated metal.
+The total number of holes is equal to that of electrons, which represents that $\text{ReO}3$ is a compensated metal.
 Since the lowest twelve bands are fully occupied, as shown in Figure 1, the next three bands are partially occupied, while higher bands are empty.
 This compound is compensated metal because of having two chemical units in the unit cell.

-We move to discuss the Fermi surface of ${\rm ReO_3}$.
-Three bands cross the $E{\rm F}$, therefore ${\rm ReO_3}$ has three Fermi surfaces in Figure 2.
+We move to discuss the Fermi surface of ReO3.
+Three bands cross the $E{\rm F}$ , therefore ReO3 has three Fermi surfaces in Figure 2.
 The 13th, 14th and 15th bands construct the Fermi surface.
 The color on the Fermi surface illustrates the distribution of the Fermi velocity components.
-Fermi surfaces for ${\rm ReO_3}$ centered at the Γ points, respectively.
-The 13th band construct large hole sheet centered at the Γ point and multiply connected with six arms along $\langle 100 \rangle$ direction, as shown Figure 2(a).
-The 14th band construct electron sheet centered at the Γ point and its shape is almost cubic, as shown Figure 2(b).
-The 15th band construct small electron sheet centered at the Γ point and its shape is almost cubic, as shown Figure 2(c).
+Fermi surfaces for ReO3 centered at the $\Gamma$ points, respectively.
+The 13th band construct large hole sheet centered at the $\Gamma$ point and multiply connected with six arms along $\langle 100 \rangle$ direction, as shown Figure 2(a).
+The 14th band construct electron sheet centered at centered at the $\Gamma$ point and multiply connected with six arms along $\langle 100 \rangle$ direction, as shown Figure 2(a).

-Figure 2: Calculated Fermi surfaces of ReO_3 for (a) 13th band hole sheet, (b) 14th band electron sheet, and (c) 15th band electron sheet.
+Figure 2: Calculated Fermi surfaces of $\text{ReO}3$ for (a) 13th band hole sheet, (b) 14th band electron sheet, and (c) 15th band electron sheet.
 Colors indicate the Fermi velocity components on the Fermi surface.
 Red-shift indicate the increase of the Fermi velocity components.
-The center of the Brillouin zone is set at the Γ point.
+The center of the Brillouin zone is set at the $\Gamma$ point.